How to deal with a bad reference – what are your rights?

 This s a civil claim brought in the County or High Court.

 Your previous employer may be acting unfairly if the reason you received a poor reference is because of one of the “protected characteristics” outlined in the Equality Act 2010.
 This can be race, sex, sexual orientation, disability for example.
 You may have grounds for a claim for Direct Discrimination in the Employment Tribunal if you received a poor reference because of this.

 Also, under the Equality Act you may also be able to make a claim if an employer or former employer has given a bad reference as an act of Victimisation because you did what is called “a protected act” to include: (1) bringing a claim under the Equality Act 2010; (2) giving evidence or information in connection with proceedings under the Equality Act 2010; (3) done any other thing for the purposes of or in connection with the Equality Act 2010 or (4) made an allegation that your employer or former employer have contravened the Equality Act.

 These are claims brought before an Employment Tribunal.

 Defamation, also referred to as slander or libel, is the act of damaging the reputation of someone.
 This can be said about incorrect or false statements contained within your reference, and if a claim is successful you could be entitled to compensation for financial loss and emotional distress.

 This is a civil claim not a Tribunal claim.

 Does an Employer have to provide a reference?

-An employer is under no legal obligation to give a former employee a job reference at all.
-However, if they do give a reference, they are under a legal duty to give an accurate one.
+An employer is under no legal obligation to give a former employee a job reference at all, so if your employer refuses to give a reference they are well within their rights.
+However, if they do give a reference, they are under a legal duty to not give a false reference.
 This is why many employers only provide factual references stating the name, job tile and dates of employment only to avoid being held liable for any inaccurate more detailed job references.

 Can you sue someone for giving you a bad reference?